Ada-Audio/audio_wavefiles/cookbook/cookbook.md

 end Open_Close_Wavefile_For_Writing;
 ```

-## Write mono wavefile with silence
+## Writing mono wavefile with silence

 ```ada
 with Ada.Numerics;